 Can you buy Disneyland tickets at the gate?

-When the park reopens, Disneyland tickets will likely not be sold at the gate.
+When the park reopens, Disneyland tickets may not be sold at the gate.
 This is likely to be temporary, and the duration of the current ticket sale pause isn’t yet known.

 You can buy Disneyland tickets at the gate during normal times, but gate prices are not discounted.
 If you choose a 3-Day ticket, please note that only online ticket purchases include Magic Morning.

 How do I get free Disneyland tickets?

 Free Disneyland tickets are difficult to come by.
 Members of the media are eligible for two free Park Hopper tickets every 12 months (with some date restrictions) for journalistic purposes.
 If you know a Cast Member with courtesy tickets, you might be in luck.

 Disneyland Resort does occasionally give out free tickets via radio, news, and other media promotions in its primary markets.
 You can also redeem Disney Rewards points earned with the Disney Premier Visa Card for free tickets.